t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ### Mobility and IP Network Dynamics {#sec7-3-3}

 It is expected that many things (e.g., wearable sensors, and user devices) will be mobile in the sense that they are attached to different networks during the lifetime of a security association.
 Built-in mobility signaling can greatly reduce the overhead of the cryptographic protocols because unnecessary and costly re- establishments of the session (possibly including handshake and key agreement) can be avoided.
 IKEv2 supports host mobility with the MOBIKE {{RFC4555}}{{RFC4621}} extension.
 MOBIKE refrains from applying heavyweight cryptographic extensions for mobility.
 However, MOBIKE mandates the use of IPsec tunnel mode which requires to transmit an additional IP header in each packet.
 This additional overhead could be alleviated by using header compression methods or the Bound End- to-End Tunnel (BEET) mode {{ID-Nikander}}, a hybrid of tunnel and transport mode with smaller packet headers.

 HIP offers a simple yet effective mobility management by allowing hosts to signal changes to their associations {{RFC5206}}.
 However, slight adjustments might be necessary to reduce the cryptographic costs, for example, by making the public-key signatures in the mobility messages optional.
 Diet HIP does not define mobility yet but it is sufficiently similar to HIP to employ the same mechanisms.
 TLS and DTLS do not have standards for mobility support, however, work on DTLS mobility exists in the form of an Internet draft {{ID-Williams}}.
 The specific need for IP-layer mobility mainly depends on the scenario in which nodes operate.
 In many cases, mobility support by means of a mobile gateway may suffice to enable mobile IoT networks, such as body sensor networks.
 However, if individual things change their point of network attachment while communicating, mobility support may gain importance.

 ## Software update {#sec7-4}
 IoT devices have a reputation for being insecure at the time of manufacture.
 Yet they are often expected to stay functional in live deployments for years and even decades.
 Additionally, these devices typically operate unattended with direct Internet connectivity.
 Therefore, a remote software update mechanism to fix vulnerabilities, to update configuration settings, and for adding new functionality is needed.

 Schneier {{SchneierSecurity}} in his essay expresses concerns about the status of software and firmware update mechanisms for Internet of Things (IoT) devices.
 He highlights several challenges that hinder mechanisms for secure software update of IoT devices.
 First, there is a lack of incentives for manufactures, vendors and others on the supply chain to issue updates for their devices.
 Second, parts of the software running on the IoT devices is simply a binary blob without any source code available.
-Since the complete source code isn't available, no patches can be written for that piece of code.
+Since the complete source code isn not available, no patches can be written for that piece of code.
 Third, even when updates are available, users generally have to manually download and install those updates.
-However, users are never alerted about security updates and many times don't have the necessary expertise to manually administer the required updates.
+However, users are never alerted about security updates and many times do not have the necessary expertise to manually administer the required updates.

 The FTC staff report on Internet of Things - Privacy & Security in a Connected World {{FTCreport}} and the Article 29 Working Party Opinion 8/2014 on the on Recent Developments on the Internet of Things {{Article29}} also document the challenges for secure remote software update of IoT devices.
 They note that even providing such a software update capability may add new vulnerabilities for constrained devices.
 For example, a buffer overflow vulnerability in the implementation of a software update protocol (TR69) {{TR69}} and an expired certificate in a hub device {{wink}} demonstrate how the software update process itself can introduce vulnerabilities.